Frequently Asked Questions

 When and where will the Court decide whether to approve the Golden Peanut Settlement?

-The Court will hold a Fairness Hearing at 2:30 p.m. on July 26, 2021 in Courtroom 4 of the United States District Court for the Eastern District of Virginia, located at United States District Court for the Eastern District of Virginia (Norfolk Division), Walter E. Hoffman E. Hoffman United States Courthouse, 600 Granby Street, Norfolk, VA 23510.
-If the Court determines that it is appropriate, the hearing may be conducted remotely by telephone or other electronic means.
-If the Court decides to hold the hearing remotely, Class Counsel shall post that information on this website and provide any Settlement Class member that has informed the Court that it intends to participate at the hearing the information required to do so remotely.
+The Court will hold a Fairness Hearing at 2:30 p.m.
+(EST) on July 26, 2021 in Courtroom 4 of the United States District Court for the Eastern District of Virginia, located at United States District Court for the Eastern District of Virginia (Norfolk Division), Walter E. Hoffman E. Hoffman United States Courthouse, 600 Granby Street, Norfolk, VA 23510.
+The hearing can be attended remotely by calling 1-888-363-4735, Access Code 1423918.

 At this hearing, the Court will consider whether the Golden Peanut Settlement is fair, reasonable, and adequate.
 The Court will also consider Class Counsel’s request for attorney’s fees, unreimbursed litigation costs and expenses, and service awards for the Class Representatives, and the proposed plan of distribution.
 If there are objections, the Court will consider them.
 The Court will listen to people who have previously notified the Court that they wished to speak at the hearing.